 HANDICAP AND RETENTION OF HANDICAP.

 Ingon Manor follows the guidelines given by England Golf for the retention/lapse of handicap published in the 2016 - 2018 C.O.N.G.U.
-Unified Handicapping System and with the 2014 amendments.
+Unified Handicapping System.

-This states that a member is required to submit 3 qualifying scores in each 12 month period from March 1st.(changed in 2017 to the calendar year i.e. January 1 to December 31) to maintain a COMPETITION handicap.
+This states that a member is required to submit 3 qualifying scores in each 12 month period from January 1st.(changed in 2017 from March 1st to the calendar year i.e. January 1 to December 31) to maintain a COMPETITION handicap.
 This will be noted by a letter 'c' after their handicap.
 Failure to do this may mean that they are ineligible to play in C.O.N.G.U.
 Competitions.

 A handicap not marked with the letter 'c' can still be used for social golf and those competitions for which a competition handicap is not an entry condition.